 A transfer on death (TOD) account.
 By placing a TOD* designation on your brokerage or investment account, that account will be paid over to one or more persons or charities after your lifetime.
 It is not necessary for the TOD designation to transfer all of the account solely to charity—you can designate a certain percentage of the account.
 With a TOD account, the beneficiary you name has no rights to the funds until after your lifetime.
 Until that time, you are free to use the money in the brokerage account, to change the beneficiary or to close the account.

 A gift in your will or living trust.
 If you aren’t ready to give up these assets during your lifetime, a gift of securities through your will or living trust allows you the flexibility to change your mind at any time.
 You can continue to receive dividends and participate in shareholder votes, and the securities are still yours if you need them for other expenses.
-In you can ensure that your support for the Foundation continues after your lifetime and that your estate will benefit from a charitable estate tax deduction.
+In as little as one sentence you can ensure that your support for the Foundation continues after your lifetime and that your estate will benefit from a charitable estate tax deduction.

 A donor advised fund.
 When you contribute to a donor advised fund with appreciated securities, you will receive a federal income tax charitable deduction for the fair market value of the asset and eliminate capital gains tax.
 Because of our nonprofit status, the Foundation does not pay capital gain tax when we sell the gifted securities.

 A memorial gift.
 If you have a friend or family member whose life has been touched by the Foundation, consider making a gift to us in his or her name.

 An endowed gift.
 Create an endowment or contribute to one that is already established to ensure that your support of the Foundation will last forever.